Rose Lee

 By the way, there’s one more engine: You also need a complete seller enablement system so your sales team can effectively handle the inevitable call or reply.

-Imagine the massive increase in engagement and revenue if we, as a sales and marketing industry, stop automating email templates—and start automating valuable, bespoke analysis that prospects can’t get anywhere else.
-This is the true promise of AI and automation for sales and marketing in our opinion.
+Imagine the massive potential increase in engagement and revenue if we, as a sales and marketing industry, stop automating email templates and start automating valuable, bespoke analysis that prospects can’t get anywhere else.
+Flipping the script from ask to insight is the true promise of AI and automation for sales and marketing, in our opinion.

 The Value-First System in Action: